Maha1117/courses-sql-test/chapter1.md

 --- type:NormalExercise xp:100 key:c778ff1b1a
 ## Example of NormalExercise

-This is a SQL normal exercise, with explicit write access in the PEC.
+This is a SQL normal exercise.

 *** =instructions
 - Just experiment!